shrinerb/shrine/README.md

 ## Direct uploads

-Shrine comes with a `direct_upload` plugin for asynchronous uploads to your app or an external service.
+Shrine comes with a `direct_upload` plugin for asynchronous uploads to your app or an external service like Amazon S3.
 It provides a [Roda] endpoint which you can mount in your app:

 ```rb
 gem "roda"